code4recovery/spec/README.md

 `venmo` is an optional string and should be a valid Venmo handle, eg @FFG-Group.
 This is understood to be the address for 7th Tradition contributions to the group, and not any other entity.

-`video_conference_url` is an optional URL to a specific public videoconference meeting.
+`conference_url` is an optional URL to a specific public videoconference meeting.
 This should be a common videoconferencing service such as Zoom or Google Hangouts.
-It should launch directly into the meeting, without requiring the user to type a meeting ID, password, or be invited to join beforehand.
-Online meetings should still have a physical address, and an optional meeting type of `TC` (Temporary Closure).
+It should launch directly into the meeting and not link to an intermediary page.
+Online meetings should still have a physical address, and types of `ONL` (Online Meeting) and `TC` (Temporary Closure).
 This spec is still for geographic meetings; a true online-only spec is in the planning stages.

+`conference_phone` is telephone number to dial into a specific meeting.

 ## Common Questions & Concerns